DETAILED ACTION

 a plug (150) at the proximal end, the plug comprising electrical terminals (para [0065]); and

-an imaging sensor at the distal end, the imaging sensor comprises an infrared imaging sensor transmitter (170) and an infrared imaging sensor receiver (190, para [0073]);
+a first imaging sensor at the distal end, wherein the first imaging sensor comprises an infrared imaging sensor transmitter (170) and an infrared imaging sensor receiver (190, para [0073]);

-a controller configured to control the imaging sensor to capture infrared images and to control the distance sensor to determine a distance between the distal end and an object (para [0109], [0112], [0118]-[0125] for example).
+a processor configured to control the first imaging sensor to capture infrared images, to control the second imaging sensor to capture visible light images, and to control the distance sensor to determine a distance between the distal end and an object (para [0109], [0112], [0118]-[0125] for example)

 However, Dacosta does not show the orientation of the electrical terminals of the plug.
 Further, Dacosta et al. does not expressly teach the distance sensor is an infrared transmitter and receiver.